 Lovers of walking in nature will be spoiled for choice when dealing with what the area surrounding Rome has to offer.
-After a few years of hiking around the city, I am convinced that the most satisfying day hikes near Rome are those that can be done in the area commonly known as Tuscia.
-Although all the places around Rome are dotted with fascinating ruins, the area between Rome and Viterbo in fact is particularly rich in ancient ruins, winding canyons carved into the volcanic rock by human hand thousands of years ago, and charming villages.
-In Tuscia, you can also admire some underrated natural landmarks of Italy.
+After a few years of hiking near this city, I am convinced that the most satisfying day hikes near Rome are those that can be done in the area commonly known as “Tuscia”.

-I’ve jotted down are some ideas for walks in the Roman countryside.
+I’ve jotted down some ideas for places where you can go hiking in the Roman countryside.

-If you are interested in organizing a day of hiking near Rome with an official hiking guide, please get in touch with us immediately to request information.
+TIP: If you are interested in organizing a day of hiking near Rome with an official environmental tour guide, please get in touch with us immediately to request information.

 TOP 5 HIKES NEAR ROME, ITALY